Large Pelagics Survey At-a-Glance

 How does NOAA Fisheries collect information about offshore recreational catch?

 Offshore recreational fishing trips use distinct fishing methods to target specific species.
 Because these trips are so specialized, they often fall outside of the sample frames of our general recreational fishing surveys.
-The Large Pelagics Survey was established to fill this data gap and collect catch and effort information from private and for-hire vessels targeting tuna, sharks, billfish, swordfish, and other large pelagic or highly migratory species from Maine through Virginia.
+The Large Pelagics Survey (LPS) is a set of complementary surveys used to estimate total catch of tuna, sharks, billfish, swordfish, and other offshore pelagic species.
+The LPS is administered by NOAA Fisheries’ Marine Recreational Information Program (MRIP) and is conducted by a contracted firm and state partners.
+The survey is administered in Maine through Virginia from June through October, which is when most fishing trips targeting large pelagic species occur.

 How does the Large Pelagics Survey benefit me?

 When anglers participate in a recreational fishing survey, they’re making a vital contribution to our understanding of recreational catch.
-The data vessels provide to the Large Pelagics Survey are used to produce catch estimates that are published on a monthly basis.
+The data provided to the Large Pelagics Survey are used to produce catch estimates that are published on a monthly basis.
 Complete and accurate information from the offshore recreational fishing community informs international stock assessments and helps ensure managers receive the landings information they need to monitor catch against quotas and pass only those regulations necessary for the long-term sustainability of stocks.